thibaut-neoledge/azure-docs.fr-fr/articles/documentdb/documentdb-nodejs-get-started.md

         });
     };

-Copiez et collez le code sous l’appel à **queryCollection** pour exécuter la fonction **replaceDocument**.
-De plus, ajoutez le code permettant d’appeler **queryCollection** à nouveau pour vérifier que le document a bien été modifié.
+Copy and paste the code below the call to **queryCollection** to execute the **replaceDocument** function.
+Also, add the code to call **queryCollection** again to verify that the document had successfully changed.

     .then(() => getFamilyDocument(config.documents.Andersen))
     .then(() => getFamilyDocument(config.documents.Wakefield))